RoydonTay/RoydonTay/README.md

 ![Banner Image](header.png)

 Welcome to my page!
 I'm a current undergraduate at NUS majoring in Data Science and Analytics.
-I have a profound passion for leveraging data to inform decision-making and develop products.
+I have a passion for leveraging data to inform decision-making and develop products.

 ### Things I code with:
 <p>